SaidBoudad/SaidBoudad/README.md

-# said-boudad
 # Hello, I'm Said Boudad 👋

 Welcome to my GitHub profile!
-I'm a FullStuck Developer.
+I'm a FullStack Developer.

 I am a fast learner and eager to explore new technologies.
 An advocate of agile software development, teamwork, and clean code.
 Able and ready to think outside the box.

 I'm a well organized person very passionate and dedicated to my work.
 I'm used to always finish my work until the end.